Billionaire Cohen settles with SEC, could soon manage outside money

 Martoma, 41, is appealing his conviction and nine-year prison term.

-The SEC case against Cohen became weaker after federal prosecutors last year abandoned their insider trading case against Michael Steinberg, another former SAC portfolio manager.
+The SEC case against Cohen became weaker after federal prosecutors last year abandoned their insider trading case against another former SAC portfolio manager, Michael Steinberg.

 Steinberg was convicted in December 2013, but prosecutors dropped the case after a later change in the law on insider trading.